miklevin/MikeLev.in/_posts/2025-09-15-sovereign-ai-symbiosis-skill-based.md

 These *merging changes into main* which is really a *branch takeover* (because I'm still a singleton developer) are becoming easier and easier.
-I'm almost not looking forward to Pipulate getting discovered and me having to evolve my habits yet again, haha!
+I'm almost not looking forward to Pipulate getting discovered and me having to evolve my habits yet again, ahaha!
 Yeah, muscle memory, rah rah!
 But also never stop learning.
 The trick is to add subtlety and variation to already mastered movements.
 Changing up the kata.